NetSPI/BurpCollaboratorDNSTunnel/README.md

 Check the "Verbose" box for debugging information to see any errors in sending/receiving data.

+### Contributing
+It would be nice to have more compact versions of the scripts, for instances where you have to hand-type the scripts into the environment.
+The basic protocol of the scripts is below:

+[dnsFlag].[chunk].[chunkNumber].[burpcollaborator] #eg: nspi.JZSXIU2QJEQGS4ZAMF3WK43PNVSSC.0.fdwkpqtwvgxpk4toz2yduzx75ybozd.burpcollaborator.net
+[dnsFlag] All data being tunneled needs to start with the 'nspi' subdomain, this is a flag for the tunnel to identify traffic [chunk] Will be a 63-character base32-encoded chunk of data [chunkNumber] Is the index of the current chunk in the overall tunneled data [burpcollaborator] Is the full address of the Burp Collaborator server.
+This is found in step 2 of Usage With Scripts.

+[dnsFlag].[amountFlag].[totalChunkCount].[burpcollaborator] #eg: nspi.amount.1.fdwkpqtwvgxpk4toz2yduzx75ybozd.burpcollaborator.net

 ### Example
 An example is below (click to enlarge).
 The example is using one Burp Suite instance, but the functionality works across two instances as well.
 <a href="https://github.com/NetSPI/BurpCollaboratorDNSTunnel/blob/master/images/demo.png?raw=true" target="_blank"><img src="./images/demo.png"/></a>